causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask108_Spring2025_Implementing_Real-Time_Bitcoin_Price_Analysis_with_Spark_SQL/sparkSQL.example.md

 The file 'sparkSQL_utils.py' contains the class 'BitcoinDataLoader' which contains functions to statically and dynamically create views containing the specified duration and interval of data.

+#### BitcoinDataLoader

+**'load_data'**
+This function populates the a view with Bitcoin prices in given currency for given past total_days; it is used directly to populate the daily data view and indirectly to populate the daily data view.

+**'fetch_data_range'**
+This function returns price data using given a time range and currency of Bitcoin.
+The time interval of data retrieved is based on the total_days and the API endpoint's granulity levels.

+It is not called directly in the example notebook, but rather indirectly in the 'load_data' function.

+**'start_real_time_update'**
+This function fetches and loads existing Bitcoin price data within specified days and start real time updates at every hour.
+The function will identify if there is new hourly data to add, and updates the existing view.
+This function is directly called to create the hourly data view.

+**'stop_real_time_update'**
+This function can be used to stop real time updates in the notebook, if desired.

+#### Views
 Each view contains three columns:
 1.'Price' - in USD
 2.'Timestamp' - UNIX timestamp